 "Suddenly becoming a dad.
 He's also just got around twenty years of memories to deal with, along with the sudden knowledge that he had a wife and she's dead," Pepper said.
 "The only person who's really equipped to understand him is Steve.
 It's torn him up inside.
 When he came to the Avengers tower a couple of nights back to tell us all, when he related his story, he was crying openly, which is something that Sif, Loki and the Warriors Three have all told me that Thor normally does not do under any circumstances."

 Jane blinked in shock.
 "He was crying?" she exclaimed.

 Pepper nodded.
 "Uh-huh, though I reckon it was a one off.
 That much emotional turmoil will push anyone to the limit.
 And the poor man's confused.
 He's just regained an entire lifetime of memories.
 He loves you dearly, but he misses and grieves for his wife, who from the perspective of his regained memories, he only lost a few days ago.
 He also has to deal with raising a teenage magical son who's also adjusting to having a father.
-From what I hear, he also has a prophecy hanging over his head, an even stronger tendency to wander into trouble than Tony and a hero complex easily as big as his dad's.
-Oh, and his best friend from that time is a possibly insane fugitive from injustice and one of his other best friends betrayed himself and his wife to death.
+From what I hear, the kid also has a prophecy hanging over his head, an even stronger tendency to wander into trouble than Tony and a hero complex easily as big as his dad's.
+Oh, and speaking of Thor, his best friend from that time is a possibly insane fugitive from injustice and one of his other best friends betrayed himself and his wife to death.
 It's a bit of a mess, really."